2018 SALES KICKOFF MEETING PLANNING GUIDE

 Personal Communication Strategy: Say the Right Words to Convince Customers to Buy

 Readers will find advice on how to win over C-level I.T. executives and senior business leaders across the organization.
 Discover how I.T. organizational structure impacts company decision making.
 Determine how to gain strategic account control based upon the people, process, and politics of selling to complex businesses.
 Learn to conduct persuasive sales calls using sales linguistics, the study of how the customer's mind uses and interprets language.
 Learn More

 What Separates High-performing Sales Organizations from Average and Underperforming Sales Organizations?

 The answer to this question Steve W. Martin conducted extensive surveys with top-level sales leaders, midlevel sales managers, and salespeople.
 The resulting research, The Sales Organization Performance Study Report, provides detailed insights on the characteristics of high-performing sales organizations, quota analysis measurements, and key sales performance metrics.

-Seven hundred eighty-six sales professionals participated in the study by completing an extensive forty-two-part survey.
+Nearly 800 sales professionals participated in the study by completing an extensive forty-two-part survey.
 The survey goal was to gather both qualitative information about the attributes of high-growth sales organizations and the associated quantifiable performance metrics.
-Participants were asked to share their opinions on their sales organization, their top sales challenges, and personal details about their own quota performance.
-In exchange for their candor, it was agreed that their names and organizations would remain anonymous.

 Learn More Read the Performance Gap Report